Segalmen/openwrt-custom/README.md

 /etc/init.d/uhttpd restart
 /etc/init.d/rpcd restart
 ```

+## Notes

-## This does not affect SQM, CAKE, or nftables rules.
+Removing DSCP Connections does not affect SQM, CAKE, or nftables
+once SQM has been stopped

+No firewall rules are modified outside of SQM lifecycle

+The system is restored to a clean OpenWrt state